neoforged/Documentation/docs/resources/client/models/bakedmodel.md

 ```

 :::warning
-It is generally encouraged to use a [custom model loader][modelloader] over baked model wrappers when possible.
+It is generally encouraged to use a [custom model loader][modelloader] over wrapping baked models in `ModelEvent.ModifyBakingResult` when possible.
 Custom model loaders can also use `BakedModelWrapper`s if needed.
 :::

 [ao]: https://en.wikipedia.org/wiki/Ambient_occlusion